openmfp/portal-ui-lib/README.md

 There are two types of services that are considered: Services that provide Luigi configuration (aka.
 Configuration Services) and services that provide or extend functionality (aka.
 Functional Services).
 For each service there is a corresponding interface that you have to implement.
-Afterward you provide your specific implementation in the `importPortalProviders(portalOptions)` by placing it in the `portalOptions` object and thus make it available to the `Portal`.
+Afterward you provide your specific implementation in the `providePortal(portalOptions)` by placing it in the `portalOptions` object and thus make it available to the `Portal`.

 ### Configuration services